 Each nutrient has a specific role in producing healthy and beautiful lawns.
 Nitrogen and phosphorus are required for many of the plant’s normal functions, whereas many of the rest are only responsible for inducing a few chemical reactions.
 In plain English, nitrogen and phosphorus are among the most crucial ingredients required for healthy turf.

 Granular fertilizers are typically longer-acting.
-While the nitrogen and other nutrients are present in granular fertilizers, they are not water-soluble.
-This means the compounds are not immediately available for your grass.
+While the nitrogen and other nutrients are present in granular fertilizers, they are designed to break down over time as moisture is introduced to the particles of fertilizer wither through watering, the rain, or morning dew.
 Granular fertilizers are excellent for long-term nutrient replenishment to help feed your lawn.
 They are also less likely to burn your grass than liquid fertilizers.
-One of the most common brands of granular fertilizers is Scott’s Turf Builder Weed and Feed.
-You can view the product at http://www.scottsprogram.com/checkout/cart/.
 Granular fertilizers are often more expensive than liquid fertilizers as well, though they will typically last longer than liquid applications.
-Slow release granular fertilizers are less likely to cause water contamination, as well.
 This type of fertilizer is often part of a good grass fertility program to keep your lawn looking its best all season long.

 These fertilizers are applied directly to turf in liquid form.
-There are a number of benefits to liquid fertilizers, but one of the most important is that it is fast-acting.
-Liquid fertilizers are already water soluble so they can immediately be absorbed into the plant’s root system and into your grass for an almost immediate result.
+There are several benefits to liquid fertilizers, but one of the most important is that it is fast-acting.
+Liquid fertilizers are already water-soluble, so they can immediately be absorbed into the plant’s root system and into your grass for an almost immediate result.
 Liquid fertilizer applications are also typically less expensive.
 The downside to liquid applications is that there is a greater potential for burning your grass.
-It is also not as long lasting which means you will need more frequent applications throughout the growing season.
+It is also not as long-lasting, which means you will need more frequent applications throughout the growing season.